-Opportunities going forward:
+Opportunities and Risks going forward:

-- 6.10 The following opportunities for the coming year have been identified as a result of this Annual Performance Report, our LDP, AMR and our Service Business Plans: - Continue to roll out the project management of major planning applications, where appropriate, via planning performance agreements to seek, by best endeavours, timely and well-managed processing of such applications, providing a good customer experience for the customer; - To digitise the information held by the Council in microfiche or paper form to improve the web site experience for customers and improve customers' pathways to information (Action 1); - To improve the speed with which we deal with enforcement cases via the continued systems review of the Enforcement function and via analysis of individual team members' performance (Action 2);
+- 6.10 The following opportunities for the coming year have been identified as a result of this Annual Performance Report, our LDP AMR and our Service Business Plans: - Continue to roll out the project management of major planning applications, where appropriate, via planning performance agreements to seek, by best endeavours, timely and well-managed processing of such applications, providing a good customer experience for the customer; - To digitise the information held by the Council in microfiche or paper form to improve the web site experience for customers and improve customers' pathways to information (Action 1 a and b); - To finalise and implement a Buildings At Risk Strategy to safeguard some of our most precious but vulnerable heritage assets (Action 2); - Continue with the replacement Monmouthshire LDP because of the need to facilitate the identification/ allocation of additional housing land as well as addressing the demographic and employment challenges of the County; - To identify, implement and/or disseminate best practice via the Planning Officers' Society for Wales or other working groups, including the Welsh Government, the WLGA and the RTPI - To support our colleagues via training opportunities, regular reviews and one-toones to invest in their careers, ensure their well-being and mental health are resilient and their productivity remains high, helping to meet the challenge of retaining our officers in a currently highly dynamic job market in the built environment professions (Action 3).

-- To digitise the Council's enforcement register as part of the digital improvement programme to help customers self-serve (Action 2); - To finalise and implement a Buildings At Risk Strategy to safeguard some of our most precious but vulnerable heritage assets (Action 3); - Continue with the replacement Monmouthshire LDP because of the need to facilitate the identification/ allocation of additional housing land as well as addressing the demographic and employment challenges of the County; - To identify, implement and/or disseminate best practice via the Planning Officers' Society for Wales or other working groups, including the Welsh Government, the WLGA and the RTPI - To support our colleagues via training opportunities, regular reviews and one-toones to invest in their careers, ensure their well-being and mental health are resilient and their productivity remains high (Action 4). - To respond to the threats resulting from the pandemic followed by the economic squeeze on households and enterprises to ensure our County's businesses can be resilient and can thrive. - To manage the threat of phosphate pollution in our two main rivers to reduce environmental damage, while finding new ways of managing this issue that will still allow sustainable development to take place in those catchment areas. - 6.11 Progress will be measured via our 2023/24 Annual Performance Report, 2023/24 LDP Annual Monitoring Report, and our 2023 2026 Service Business Plan.
+- To provide training and support for our colleagues in community and town councils to enable them to engage with the planning process more effectively (Action 4). - To respond to the challenges raised by the economic squeeze on households and enterprises to ensure our County's communities and local economy can be resilient and can thrive. - To manage the threat of phosphate pollution in our two main rivers to reduce environmental damage, while finding new ways of managing this issue that will still allow sustainable development to take place in those catchment areas. - 6.11 Progress will be measured via our 2024/25 Annual Performance Report, 2024/25 LDP Annual Monitoring Report, and our 2024 2027 Service Business Plan.

-Image of Magor Community Hub partly funded via significant financial contributions from local developments allocated in the Local Development Plan (above); and the building as constructed in September 2023 (below)
+Image of Magor Community Hub partly funded via significant s106 agreement financial contributions from local developments allocated in the Local Development Plan (above); and the building as constructed in September 2023 (below).